 In the Windows > Workspaces menu in Capture One Studio, you find three extra workspaces for:

 All new workspaces customize the standard tool tabs, remove some tabs and add the new tools to the tabs.

-According to the release notes as a licensee of Capture One Studio you have access to a “dedicated team of experts” that can built a custom workspace for you “to craft the ultimate workflows to match your organization’s productivity needs”.
+According to the release notes as a licensee of Capture One Studio, you have access to a “dedicated team of experts” that can build a custom workspace for you “to craft the ultimate workflows to match your organization’s productivity needs”.